Lexxeous/technical_references/Protocols/HTTP/HTTP Management.md

 HTTP stands for "Hyper-Text Transfer Protocol".<br>
 It's how browsers & web servers communicate; it's important to understand if you want to write any kind of web application.<br>
-HTTP is a stateless protocol.
+HTTP is a stateless protocol (the server retains no information about the client).
 Every request is different from the last, that's why we need to use Cookies for user sessions.<br>
+By default, HTTP uses persistent connections, but clients and/or server can be configured to us non-persistent connections instead.<br>
+HTTP is primarily a `pull` protocol.<br>

 * **Version 1.1** (the most common) is text-based.
 This means that you can understand it without any special tools.
 * **Version 2.0** is binary based.
 Binary protocols require special tools to work with but they are more efficient.